 Katy Davis, illustrator and animator at Gobblynne

 "I'm born and bred in Bristol and I love this city.
-It's hugely creative and that's evident from the amount of creative people and firms who come and stay here long-term.
+It's hugely creative and that's evident from the number of creative people and firms who come and stay here long-term.
 Bristol has fantastic places like the Arnolfini and the Watershed showing great art, music, film and other events and exhibitions, you can always find something to do.
 We also have a great city museum as well as the Royal West of England Academy, which is Bristol's first art gallery.
-Events such as Bristol Balloon Fiesta, Brisfest, Harbour Festival make it a fantastic place to come visit and these events really emphasise the talent within the city.
+Events such as Bristol Balloon Fiesta, Brisfest, Harbour Festival make it a fantastic place to come to visit and these events really emphasise the talent within the city.
 From July to September this year, Bristol is going to be invaded by 80 massive Gromit sculptures for the Gromit Unleashed exhibition, which are individually designed and created by invited artists.
-At the end the exhibition, they will all be auctioned off and money raised will go to Wallace and Gromit's Grand Appeal.
+At the end of the exhibition, they will all be auctioned off and money raised will go to Wallace and Gromit's Grand Appeal.
 I walk round this city every day and I always feel inspired.
 There is a buzz around Bristol for creatives that makes you feel like you can achieve anything here, and everyone is keen to help, collaborate and show off the talent we have."

 Tom Stutt, founder of Antic Creative

 "Bristol has a buzz that I haven't found in any other UK city.
-There's a great community of creative businesses and we all pull together to help each other out, and pass on opportunities.
+There's a great community of creative businesses and we all pull together to help each other out and pass on opportunities.
 New ideas are supported and helped to grow in Bristol - people will do everything to ensure you achieve your goals.
 Plus everyone knows everyone, which makes meetups great fun!"